• Skip to main content

 Any active member of the Griffin Community can request a portfolio review with our Executive Director, Crista Dix.
 These reviews are free to all of our members one time per year.

 If you request more than one review over the course of a year, there will be a fee.
-Nonmembers are welcomed as new members to participate in a yearly review.
+Nonmembers are welcomed to participate in a yearly review as new members, or with a fee.

 Things to think about when preparing for your review.